groonga/groonga/doc/source/reference/regular_expression.rst

    If you write ``disk`` regular expression for case-insensitive match, Groonga can search the pattern with index.
 It's fast.

+   By full text search normally, Groonga normalize search keywords using the normalizer specified in a lexicon.
+   By using regular expression search, Groonga doesn't normalize search keywords.
+   Because the regular expression has specified meaning in uppercase and lowercase.

+   So, if you regular expression search that doesn't use the index, we suggest that use :doc:`/reference/commands/normalize` command to normalize search keywords before a search.
+   By using :doc:`/reference/commands/normalize` command, you don't have to need to think about how to normalize search keywords.

    You may feel the behavior is strange.
 But fast search based on this behavior will help you.